dwellir-public/polkadot-operator/README.md

     juju deploy polkadot --config binary-url=... --config service-args="--chain=... --name=MyRPC --rpc-port=... --rpc-methods=Safe"

+### Deploying other Polkadot ecosystem chains

+As mentioned at the top of the readme, [Polkadot](https://polkadot.network/) is a web3 blockchain ecosystem, sometimes referred to as the "DotSama ecosystem", which includes a number of Polkadot derived parachains.
+Due to them being derived from the original relaychain code, and kept up to date, this charm can easily run them as well.
+But since they run completely separate networks, they do need other chain specifications.
+For some of the chains, the specifications are included in the binary but for some of them, specifications need to be supplied using a JSON file.
+In [service_args.py](src/service_args.py), we define chain name aliases for some of these chains.
+E.g. if one uses `--chain=peregrine` in the `service-args` config, what actually happens is that both the binary **and** the JSON specification file are extracted from the `peregrine` Docker image.
+Then the name `peregrine` is replaced with the path to the JSON in the argument given to the blockchain client binary, so that is what's run when the charm starts the client.

+For more information regarding parachains and node operations, please visit the [Polkadot wiki](https://wiki.polkadot.network/docs/learn-parachains-index).

 ### Juju relations/integrations

 A powerful feature of the Juju framework is the ability to relate (integrate in Juju 3+) charms to each other.
 By relating two charms, they exchange data based on the interface used.
 There are a number of existing interfaces for well-known applications and several are being employed in this charm.